Dubosej1/blackjack-trivia/docs/options-menu.md

 ### Disable Five Card Charlie

-By DEFAULT, if PLAYER or DEALER’s [HAND] reaches 5 cards without going over 21 pts, their Hand will be a `FIVE CARD CHARLIE` and they automatically win.
+By DEFAULT, if PLAYER or DEALER’s [HAND] reaches 5 cards without going over 21 pts, their Hand will be a `FIVE CARD CHARLIE` and they automatically WIN.
 You can `Disable` this feature by checking this setting.

 When `Disabled`, a Hand can gain up to a maximum of 7 cards.
 The Hand will still be considered a `CHARLIE` at those higher card counts.